1.

 acute, providing additional damage.

-The Playstyle itself is not very transformative, generally centered around
+The playstyle itself is not very transformative, generally centered around

-maximising Blackened Soul's stacks.
+Blackened Soul's stacks.

 Regarding defensive options and utility, Warlock hero trees are somewhat